marph91/jimmy/docs/formats/vcard.md

-This page describes how to import notes from vCard to markdown.
+This page describes how to convert notes from vCard to Markdown.

 ## General Information